 Citibank tabulated the votes consenting to the 2020 Amendment.
 (Complaint ¶ 274).
 The Conspiring Lenders, who were holders of less than 50% of the aggregate unpaid principal amount of the 2016 Term Loan Facility, consented to the 2020 Amendment.
 (Id.).
-The 2020 Amendment did not have the consent of either the Majority Term Loan Facility Lenders or the Required Lenders (the latter, because the improperly established Sham Revolver could not have been permissibly included in the vote count).
+The 2020 Amendment did not have the consent of either the majority of the 2016 Term Lenders or the Required Lenders (the latter, because the improperly established Sham Revolver could not have been permissibly included in the vote count).
 (Id.).
-Nonetheless, Citibank included the Sham Revolver in its calculations and Defendants claimed without any valid basis that the 2020 Amendment had sufficient votes.
+Nonetheless, Citibank included the Sham Revolver in its calculations, and Defendants claimed, without any valid basis, that the 2020 Amendment had sufficient votes.
 (Id.).

 The 2020 Amendment enriched the Conspiring Lenders who were holders of the Sham Revolver.
 (Complaint ¶ 285).
 In particular, the 2020 Amendment gave rise to a "roll up" transaction whereby cash from the new loan facilities that would be issued pursuant to the 2020 Transaction would be used to repurchase the 2016 Term Loans of only the Conspiring Lenders, including those who held Sham Revolver interests.
 (Id.).
-This "roll up" transaction breached provisions of the 2016 Credit Agreement that prevent RCPC and its affiliates from repurchasing Term Loans in a manner that disproportionally favored certain Term Lenders over others.
+This "roll up" transaction breached provisions of the 2016 Credit Agreement that prevent RCPC and its affiliates from repurchasing Term Loans in a manner that disproportionally favored certain 2016 Term Lenders over others.
 (Complaint ¶ 286).
-As a result of the 2020 Amendment, accordingly, the lenders who participated in the Sham Revolver enjoyed the immediate repurchase of their 2016 Term Loans as a result of the amendments whereas the 2016 Term Lenders who did not participate in the 2020 Transaction did not receive any such payment.
+As a result of the 2020 Amendment, accordingly, the lenders who participated in the Sham Revolver enjoyed the immediate repurchase of their loans under the 2016 Term Loan Facility, whereas the 2016 Term Lenders who did not participate in the 2020 Transaction did not receive any such payment.
 (Complaint ¶ 289).
-Further, the 2020 Amendment gave the Conspiring Lenders-including those who held Sham Revolver interests-the right to cause the borrower to make additional repurchases of their 2016 Term Loans but afforded no such rights to the 2016 Term Lenders who did not participate in the 2020 Transaction.
+Further, the 2020 Amendment gave the Conspiring Lenders-including those who held Sham Revolver interests-the right to cause the borrower to make additional repurchases of their loans under the 2016 Term Loan Facility but afforded no such rights to the 2016 Term Lenders who did not participate in the 2020 Transaction.
 (Complaint ¶ 290).
 And, the reordering of priorities and provision of benefits by the 2020 Amendment affected 2016 Term Lenders only-it had no adverse effect on the holders of the Sham Revolver commitments, all of whom were Conspiring Lenders.
 (Id.).